 Mr. Garrison: “No, that's a caesarian section, Eric, but remember there are no stupid questions, just stupid people.”

 Best Cartman Moment: Showing Starvin' Marvin the town's All You Can Eat buffett.
-“This is where everyone comes here on Tuesday nights, except for Kenny's family because for them, $6.99 is two year's income," he says.
+“This is where everyone comes here on Tuesday nights, except for Kenny's family because for them, $6.99 is two year's income.”

 The best episode of the first three seasons, which surprisingly don't hold up that well.
-This one royally pissed off Sally Struthers, who is portrayed as a grossly obese hoarder of all the donated food sent to Africa.
-She publicly complained about her treatment, so in a later season Parker and Stone drew her as Jabba the Hutt.
+This one royally pissed off Sally Struthers, who is portrayed as a grossly obese woman, who hoards Africa's donated food supply.
+Struthers publicly complained about her treatment, so in a later season Parker and Stone drew her as Jabba the Hutt.

 Aired: October 26, 2011